What Airlines Mean by “Non-Refundable” (And What You Can Still Get Back)

 What Actually Happens When You Cancel

-If the ticket doesn’t allow changes or credits, the value may be lost entirely.
+In the most restrictive cases, the value may be lost entirely.

-What you get back depends on how your ticket is structured — not just the word “non-refundable.”
+👉 What you get back depends on how the ticket is structured — not just whether the fare says “non-refundable.”

 What You May Still Get Back